barbagroup/essential_skills_RRC/docs/openlicenses/openlicensing.md

 ### License compatibility

+Morin et al.<sup>3</sup> give an excellent overview of the important concept of license _compatibility_.
+Compatible licenses allow source code from different works to be combined to make new software.
+Not all licenses are compatible!
+Because incompatible terms can arise from subtle wording, the [Open Source Initiative](https://opensource.org) (OSI) strongly recommends using an existing OSI-approved license, instead of attempting to craft a custom license.
+Note that comptibility is directional: it behaves differently whether a piece of code is built into or from another.
+(See the illustration below from Morin et al.)
+Staff at university or laboratory technology offices may be ignorant of these issues, making it even more important for researchers to be well informed.

 ![](figures/journal.pcbi.1002598.g002.png)
 **Credit:** Figure 2 of Morin et al. (2012).
 Illustrates compatibility of licenses: permissive licenses (BSD, MIT) are forward-compatible with any other license, whereas copyleft licenses are only forward-compatible with themselves.